Trailering 101

 If you have been around horses for any length of time, you'll understand

-only ride on a slant, but slant and backward.
-Many times these
+further to not only ride on a slant, but slant and backward.
+Many

-articles and studies are written and conducted by authors and universities
+times these articles and studies are written and conducted by authors and

-that have enough horse credentials to catch the attention of even the most
+universities that have enough horse credentials to catch the attention of

-seasoned of trailer hands.
-So why shouldn't we be ready to throw away our
+even the most seasoned of trailer hands.
+So why shouldn't we be ready to

 "better" way to do it?